vorsocom/mugen/README.md

 ## Enterprise Services

 [Vorsocom](https://vorsocomputing.com) provides enterprise support for building applications using muGen.
-Leverage our expertise to accelerate your project. [**Get in touch**](mailto:brightideas@vorsocomputing.com) to learn more.
+Leverage our expertise to accelerate your project. [**Get in touch**](mailto:brightideas@vorsocomputing.com) to learn more or request a quote.